Titia has been raising sheep for over 30 years. Her articles often focus on animal care.

-At the age of about two weeks, the lambs start to nibble on grass or hay and when they grow older you notice that they start chewing their cut too, but they still need their milk.
+At the age of about two weeks, the lamb starts to nibble on grass or hay.
+When they grow older you will notice that they start chewing their cut too, but they still need their milk.

-One main different thing in the food need of our breed to other breeds, is that our breed needs copper in their minerals.
-If they don't get it or don't get enough, they get very sick in the long run.
-So a bucket with minerals containing copper is essential for their health.
-Every piece of meadow is different in how many natural minerals and vitamines it containes.
-Providing them as an extra to the sheep is a must and they won't overeat themselves, they just take what they need.
-Some years they don't empty one bucket, other years they eat 3 of them.
+Be aware that some sheep breeds need copper in their minerals and some breeds don't.
+For most sheep breeds, developped for meat production, copper is poison.
+For most primeval breeds copper is essential to survive.
+If they don't get enough copper the sheep will get sick and can die.
+Every meadow is different in how many natural minerals and vitamins it contains.
+Providing minerals as an extra to the sheep is a must.
+They won't overeat themselves, they only take what they need.
+Some years they don't empty one bucket, other years they can't get enough and eat three of them.
 One never can tell.

 What if There Are More Lambs to Feed?

 In case you have more than one lamb to bottle-feed, look for multi-teat milk bar feeders.
-You can teach multiple lambs to drink from these feeders.
-It takes some time, because some lambs are smart and some are not or are just stubborn.
+You can teach many lambs to drink from these feeders.
+It takes some time, because some lambs are smart and some are not or are very stubborn.

-The down side of above milk bar feeders is that you don't have any control about the amount of milk each lamb really drinks.
+The down side of milk bar feeders is that you don't have any control about the amount of milk each lamb drinks.
 The strong lambs will take the biggest portions and the weak lambs often get not enough.
-I therefor replaced my multi-teat milk bar feeder with a multi bottle milk bar feeder which gives you exact control over how much every lamb gets.
+I thus replaced my multi-teat milk bar feeder with a multi bottle milk bar feeder.
+It gives you exact control over how much every lamb gets.

-Last year (2015) due to circomstances, I had to bottle-feed 8 lambs at the same time.
+In 2015 due to circumstances, I had to bottle-feed 8 lambs at the same time.
 In the video below you can see how I managed that.

 Feeding Supplemental Mix

-Sheep mix is supplemental food for pregnant ewes, as they need extra nutrition to carry out their pregnancy and to produce more milk.
+Sheep mix is supplemental food for pregnant ewes.
+They need extra nutrition to carry out their pregnancy and to produce more milk.
 You can feed lambs a special supplemental mix from the age of three to four weeks.

 Sheep mix consists of grained dried nutrition including all the minerals they need.
-It really helps the lambs to prepare for winter.
-Lambs born in late summer especially benefit from sheep mix, because by the time they start eating grass, the grass is low in vitamins.
+It helps the lambs to prepare for winter.
+Lambs born in late summer especially benefit from sheep mix.
+By the time they start eating grass, the grass is low in vitamins.